kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 > The cells in a PV module can be considered roughly as a current source in parallel with a diode and some resistive elements.
 Diodes are semiconductors.
 In other words, they only conduct current in one direction, called the forward bias.
 When a negative voltage, or a reverse bias, is applied to the cell, the semiconductor won't conduct a current.
 However, if enough reverse bias is applied, all semiconductors will eventually breakdown, and carry a current.
 This phenomema is called reverse bias breakdown, and the breakdown voltage varies between cell technology.
 A typical front contact p-type silicon solar cell may breakdown at around -20 volts, while a back-contact n-type silicon solar cell may breakdown at -5 volts.
 There are many factors, beyond the scope of this primer, that affect reverse bias breakdown, such as purity of the substrate as well as type and concentration of dopant.
 The most important thing to understand about reverse bias breakdown is this:  When a cell is in reverse breakdown, it can carry nearly any current, but because the voltage is negative, then the cell will dissipate energy and will get hot as it exchanges heat with the environment around it.

 So why would a negative voltage be applied to a cell?
 A cell that is shaded on its own does not enter reverse bias.
 Neither does a cell which is in a string with similarly shaded cells.
-Therefore if  reverse bias occurs then there must be a mismatch in the current and voltage characteristics in one of the cells of the string relative to the others.
+Therefore in order for reverse bias to occur there must be a mismatch in the current and voltage characteristics in one of the cells of the string relative to the others.
 Why does this mismatch cause a reverse bias?
 Well, lets closely examine what we said earlier when we stated that the cells in a module can be "roughly" considered as a current source.

 ![highlighted IV curve]({{ site.url }}/assets/images/current-source.png)